openlab-at-city-tech/openlab/wp-content/plugins/ml-slider/readme.txt

 * CHANGED: Adds loaded event that other plugins can wait for.
 * CHANGED: Updates a few UI elements on the search bar and slideshow drawer.
 * CHANGED: Adds better checks for error messages.
-* FIXED: Fixes an issue where cetain settings would show when not needed.
+* FIXED: Fixes an issue where certain settings would show when not needed.
 * FIXED: Fixes a layout break in IE11.
 * FIXED: Addresses performance issues with a very large collection of slideshows.